 - Include staff who have experience working with members of the groups they hope to engage with—in particular, experience talking with young people about new ideas while being respectful of their intellectual autonomy and encouraging independent intellectual development.

-We encourage people to have a low bar for submitting proposals to our program, but note that we view this as a sensitive area: we think programs like these have the potential to do harm by putting young people in environments where they could have negative experiences.
-Nicole Ross at the Centre for Effective Altruism (email firstname.lastname@example.org) is available to provide advice on these kinds of risks.
+We encourage people to have a low bar for submitting proposals to our program, but note that we view this as a sensitive area: we think programs like these have the potential to do harm by putting young people in environments where they could have negative experiences .The Community Health and Special Projects team at the Centre for Effective Altruism (email firstname.lastname@example.org is available to provide advice on these kinds of risks.

 Some reasons why we think this work has high expected value